Variational certification of quantum devices: Preliminaries

 and

 and fulfilling the property

-Both sub-fidelity and super-fidelity posses many features desirable from the quantity used to approximate the fidelity.
+Both sub- and super-fidelity display many features desirable from the quantity used to approximate the fidelity.
 First of all, both are expressed in the form of functional of density matrices which have a direct representation in the form of quantum circuits~\cite{ekert2002direct}.
 In the case of two-qubit photonic states these quantities can be efficiently measured \cite{bartkiewicz2013direct}.
 Moreover, super-fidelity can be used to provide the lower bound for the trace distance between two quantum states~\cite{puchala2009bound}, that can be estimated using a simple measurement procedure.

-More recently, an alternative approach for computing the bounds for fidelity, based on avariational hybrid quantum-classical algorithm has been proposed \cite{cerezo2020variational}.
+More recently, an alternative approach for computing the bounds for fidelity, based on variational hybrid quantum-classical algorithm has been proposed \cite{cerezo2020variational}.
 This variational quantum fidelity estimation (VQFE) algorithm was designed as the extension of the variational diagonalization procedure introduced in \cite{larose2019variational}.
-The variational diagonalization procedure enables one to find $m$ eigenvalues of one of density matrices used to calculate fidelity in the eigenbasis of the second density matrix.
-Thus, the series of approximations -- so called \emph{fidelity spectrum} -- can be obtained and used to bound the value of fidelity.
+The variational diagonalization procedure enables finding $m$ eigenvalues of one of density matrices used to calculate fidelity in the eigenbasis of the second density matrix.
+Thus, the series of approximations -- so-called \emph{fidelity spectrum} -- can be obtained and used to bound the value of fidelity.
 The bounds on the fidelity between states $\rho$ and $\sigma$ are expressed by

 with